nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * can save both address book module and user preference module in json format, and read them back into corresponding objects.
 * inherits from both `AddressBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)

+#### Current Implementation

+`JsonAdaptedEvent` allows `Event` to be stored in Json format.
+Ailurus can now store `Event`, enabling the saving and loading of files with `Event` objects.
+The Map of participants of the `Event` are saved into Json format by splitting them into two separate lists of `JsonAdaptedMember` and `Boolean` respectively.

+#### Future Plans

+Storing `Position` in a unique list would reduce the amount of `Position` objects needed.

 ### Common classes